-"Six days you shall do your work, but on the seventh day you shall rest; that your ox and your ass may have rest, and the son of your bondmaid, and the alien, may be refreshed" (Ex 23:12).
+"Six days you shall do your work, but on the seventh day you shall rest; that your ox and your ass may have rest, and the son of your bondmaid, and the alien, may be refreshed" (Ex 23:12)

-• The Bible tells us that the everlasting God, the Creator, does not faint and is not weary (Isa 40:28).
-God does not need to rest, but out of his love for the world he created the sabbath in order to give a day of rest and refreshment to his creation.
+The Bible tells us that the everlasting God, the Creator, does not faint and is not weary (Isa 40:28).
+God does not need to rest, but out of his love for the world, created the Sabbath to give a day of rest and refreshment to his creation.

-• Rest became necessary in Adam's days, because Adam had to till and keep the garden (Gen 2:15), and had dominion over the whole earth (Gen 1:28).
-The establishment of the sabbath day was a provision for Adam.
-God blessed this day (Gen 2:3); and those who keep the sabbath will not confront serious "hardships in life," in the sense of not being able to survive (cf. Ex 16:29).
-Obviously, day to day hardships that all humanity encounters are excluded.
+Rest became necessary in Adam's days, because Adam had to till and keep the garden (Gen 2:15) and had dominion over the whole earth (Gen 1:28).
+The establishment of the Sabbath day was a provision for Adam.
+God blessed this day (Gen 2:3), and those who keep the Sabbath will not confront serious hardships to survive (cf. Ex 16:29).
+Obviously, day-to-day hardships encountered by all mankind are excluded.

-C. To Remind Humanity of God's Salvation
+C. To Remind Mankind of God's Salvation

-"You shall remember that you were a servant in the land of Egypt, and the LORD your God brought you out thence with a mighty hand and an outstretched arm; therefore the LORD your God commanded you to keep the sabbath day" (Deut 5:15).
+"You shall remember that you were a servant in the land of Egypt, and the LORD your God brought you out thence with a mighty hand and an outstretched arm; therefore the LORD your God commanded you to keep the sabbath day" (Deut 5:15)

 People forget God and his grace quite easily.
-Therefore, God demanded the Israelites to have a holy convocation on this day in memory of his deliverance of his people from bondage (Lev 23:3; Ps 103:2, 3).
+Therefore, God demanded that the Israelites hold a holy convocation on this day to remember his delivering his people from bondage (Lev 23:3; Ps 103:2-3).

 In the New Testament, God's chosen should all the more remember the Lord's salvation and grace, since Jesus redeemed us from the bondage of sin and death.
-We must especially remember the Lord's great salvation on the sabbath (Acts 26:18; 2 Cor 5:14, 15).
+We must especially remember the Lord's great salvation on the Sabbath (Acts 26:18: 2 Cor 5:14-15).